vicenteg/mapr-ansible-roles/README.md

 1. Create a password for the mapr user.
 You'll use the mapr user to log into MCS.
 Use `openssl passwd -1` and put the hashed password in `playbooks/group_vars/all` in the variable `mapr_user_pw`.
 2. Take a look at the rest of the variables in group_vars/all and override them as needed.
 3. For each subdirectory of `roles`, there is a file `defaults/main.yml` which contains (you guessed it!) defaults for each role.
-It's worth a look at these to provide better, stronger passwords if you desire.
+It's worth a look at these to see if there's anything you want to override.
+In particular, look at `playbooks/roles/mapr-fileserver/defaults/main.yml` and add the disks to

 Installation - Vagrant
 =======================